KMDLabs/ScaleTestV2/README.md

 You will also need to: `cp m_notary_scale ~/SuperNET/iguana/`

-Once you have all 64 TXSCL chains running and synced.
-Import your private key:

-`assets-cli importprivkey "private key"`

-Once this is done and you have a balance in your address, launch m_notary_scale
+Once this is done and you have a balance in your address, launch m_notary_scale.

 `cd ~/SuperNET/iguana`